Vyral/base-template/subscribe.md

 <p>That’s plenty of business to go around for all of us.</p>

-<p>We were fortunate to sell over 250 homes in 2017 and our average agent earns more than $100,000 in take home compensation.</p>
+<p>We have been fortunate to sell over 1,500 homes and our average agent earns more than $100,000 in take home compensation.</p>

 <p>The same training they get will help you do it as well.</p>

 <p>So, if you’re interested in knowing what we’re up to here, and you’d like to stay current on the latest strategies to:
 <ol class="indent">
+<li>Create a huge life allowing your dreams to come true</li>
+<li>Have an amazing balance between work and life</li>
+<li>Eliminate stress while working in real estate</li>
 <li>Generate qualified seller leads</li>
 <li>Attract buyers who actually want to buy</li>
 <li>Convert more leads to appointments</li>